SarahDribi/neural_explanability/README.md

 ## Screenshots

 Representation of the activation status of neurons:
-We can either fix their state or abstract.
+We can either fix their state or abstract it.
-Meaning when abstracted it s allowed to  be active or inacti
+Meaning when abstracted , a neuron is allowed to  be active or inactive

 ![Homepage Screenshot](assets/homepage.png)
 demos